August 19, 2021

-[Readers’ Note: This is the first of four articles on the transition to value-based care models for hospitals and health systems.
+Author Note: This is the first of four articles on the transition to value-based care models for hospitals and health systems.
 Risk-based (also known as value-based) payment models, pro-market regulations, new competitors, technology advances and rising consumerism are combining to place enormous pressure on the healthcare industry to deliver better outcomes at lower costs with better customer experience.
-This article examines how innovative hospitals and systems are adapting their business models to succeed in a value-based environment.]
+This article examines how innovative hospitals and systems are adapting their business models to succeed in a value-based environment.
+Click to read Part 1, Part 2, Part 3, Part 4.

 “All roads lead to Rome” became a popular maxim in the Middle Ages, centuries after the Western Roman Empire had fallen.
 In modern vernacular, the phrase communicates the overpowering centrality of an enduring idea or inevitable solution.
 In U.S. healthcare, those roads are changing.